symfony/symfony-docs/service_container/tags.rst

         }
     }

-If for some reason you need to exclude one or multiple services when using a tagged iterator, this can be done by using the ``exclude`` option:
+If for some reason you need to exclude one or more services when using a tagged iterator, add the ``exclude`` option:

 .. configuration-block::